uwplse/szalinski/README.md

 * Reusability
   - How to set up Szalinski on a different machine (this is also how we set up the VM)
-  - How to modify the code
+  - Description of the code and how to modify it

 * Notes and remarks